Dailymotion-Pro-Services/custom-embed-v2/infinite_scroll.md

 </script>
 ```

-The same funtion also can be used to render the player for infinite scrollling.Here is the example page
+The same function also can be used to render the player for infinite scrolling.
+Here is the example page
 [infinite scroll](https://dmvs-apac.github.io/custom-embed-v2/examples/infinite_scroll/)